-EMDI stakeholders include hospitals, physicians, DMEPOS suppliers, health information handlers, health information service providers, health information exchanges, document transfer vendors, interface vendors, electronic health records, electronic medical records, home health agencies, laboratories, and other healthcare organizations.
+The EMDI stakeholders include hospitals, physicians, DMEPOS suppliers, home health agencies, health information handlers, health information service providers, health information exchanges, document transfer vendors, interface vendors, electronic health record vendors, electronic medical record vendors, home health agencies, laboratories, and other healthcare organizations.

-Facilitate the expansion of a secure transport system for interoperable electronic medical documentation and help overcome barriers faced by organizations during pilot implementation.
+- Facilitate the expansion of a secure transport system for interoperable electronic medical documentation and to help overcome barriers faced by organizations when implementing the pilot.

 EMDI Resources and Pilots

-For more information, visit the Electronic Medical Documentation Interoperability (EMDI) Collaboration Website.
+For more information, visit the EMDI Collaboration Website.

-While the EMDI program is for provider-to-provider communication, the CMS Electronic Submission of Medical Documentation (esMD) system was designed for provider-to-payer communication.
+While the EMDI Initiative is for provider-to-provider communication, the CMS Electronic Submission of Medical Documentation (esMD) system was designed for provider-to-payer communication.